Vibrant raises $7.5M for a drug-free mechanical pill to treat constipation – TechCrunch

 Vibrant, a medical technology company that’s developed a disposable vibrating pill to treat chronic constipation, today announced its Series E for $7.5 million.
 The company is based in Tel Aviv and is lead by Lior Ben-Tsur, a startup veteran.
 Since its founding in 2007, the company has raised a total of $25 million.
-This round is being led by Unorthodox Ventures with participation by Sequoia.
+This round is being led by Unorthodox Ventures, with participation by Sequoia.

 Vibrant, which is going through its third and final round of Food and Drug Administration (FDA) testing, plans to launch in the U.S. in the next year.
 The capsules are about the size of a multi-vitamin, Ben-Tsur said.